mearafGitHub/TftC-Master-App-Frontend/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# To build the project.
+npm run build

-# Used AI for faster kickstart - its can help with active checking.
+# Used AI for faster kickstart - along with active co-development.
 ```